pragmagrid/cloud/VirtualBox/howto.rst

 #.
 Create input xml configuration file ``vb-in.xml`` with your desired settings

    There is vb-in.template file that is provided for building a frontend and 2 compute nodes.
-   See details in the section `Configuration file`_ below
+   See details in the section :ref:`configfile` below.

 #.
 Run script to create VM settings in VirtualBox::